aMytho/osse/README.md

 ### Adding Music

 You need to tell Osse where your music library is.
-You can provide a comma separated list of directories in the .env file for the `directories` entry.
+You can provide a comma separated list of directories in the .env file for the `OSSE_DIRECTORIES` entry.
 See below example.

-`directories="/mnt/laptop-music/my-folder,/mnt/laptop-music/my-other-folder,/home/myuser/Music"`
+`OSSE_DIRECTORIES="/mnt/laptop-music/my-folder,/mnt/laptop-music/my-other-folder,/home/myuser/Music"`

 **You must provide an absolute path for each directory**.
 Osse will scan subdirectories recursively.
 If you store your music in a top level music folder, simply point Osse to it and it will scan all of the files.